-- 1 Hold MENU. - 2 Select System > Sleep Mode. - 3 Select an option: - · Select Schedule, select a day, and enter your normal sleep hours. - Select Watch Face to use the sleep watch face. - · Select Backlight to configure the screen brightness and timeout. - Select Do Not Disturb to enable or disable do not disturb mode. - Select Battery Saver to enable or disable battery saver mode (Customizing the Battery Saver Feature, page 89).
+- 1 Hold MENU. - 2 Select System > Sleep Mode. - 3 Select an option: - · Select Schedule, select a day, and enter your normal sleep hours. - Select Watch Face to use the sleep watch face. - · Select Display to configure the screen settings. - Select Nap Alarm to set nap alarms to play as a tone, vibration, or both. - · Select Do Not Disturb to enable or disable do not disturb mode. - Select Battery Saver to enable or disable battery saver mode (Customizing the Battery Saver Feature, page 82).